Skip to content

 Client Configuration

 Owl MCP Server uses the standard streamableHttp connection method and can be connected to MCP clients that support this transport method.
-The configuration entry and field names may vary slightly between different clients.
+The configuration entry and field names may vary slightly across different clients.
 Please refer to the actual client documentation.

 • Request Header: Configure Authorization: Bearer <API Key>.